FXDYJ/Sunrise/README.md

 ## Server-Side Backtrack

-**Effect**: Silent aim doesn't aim, spinbot fires in random directions, fake rotation prevents aiming.
+**Effect**: Silent aim doesn't aim, spinbots fire in random directions, fake rotation prevents aiming.
 Cheaters are forced to use aim lock, which is much easier to notice.

 The default latency compensation system (Backtrack) in SCP:SL allows shooters to send their own and the target's position and rotation at the moment of firing.